-The writers who have influenced me the most are Joyce Carol Oates, Ruth Rendell, Patricia Highsmith, and Laura Kasischke.
+Writers whose work suggests Suburban Noir have influenced me the most — Joyce Carol Oates, Ruth Rendell, Patricia Highsmith, and Laura Kasischke.
 I also love the work of John Updike and Tom Perrotta, whose novels portray suburbia as the femme fatale, offering the allure of safety, whispering, I’ll comfort you in any way I can.
 But she won’t.

-In 2012, it was called out in The New York Times pre-review of the short story collection, Long Island Noir.
-And The Wall Street Journal, in its overview of Megan Abbott’s latest novel, Dare Me, quoted Ms. Abbott as saying, “The suburbs are very noir places—everything is hidden.”
+The first time I saw Suburban Noir called out was in The New York Times pre-review of the short story collection, Long Island Noir.
+And The Wall Street Journal [page no longer available], in its overview of Megan Abbott’s novel, Dare Me, quoted Ms. Abbott as saying, “The suburbs are very noir places—everything is hidden.”
 One of the authors of a story in Long Island Noir, Tim McLoughlin, had this to say:

 In fact, he said, suburbia may be even meaner than the big city.
 People involved in nefarious doings in an urban environment often don’t know one another.
 In the suburbs, it can be more personal.